MckennaCisler/jsonresume-theme-concise/README.md

 To install it:

 ```
-sudo npm install -g resume-cli
+npm install -g resume-cli
 ```

 ### Install dependencies
 ```
-sudo npm install
+npm install
 ```

 ### Serve theme

-Inside the root folder, run this to generate and serve the theme HTML using `resume.json`:
+Inside the root folder, run this to generate and serve the theme HTML using your `resume.json`:

 ```
 resume serve